zenoamaro/react-quill/README.md

 : Provides the bridge between React and Quill. `ReactQuill` implements this mixin; in the same way you can use it to build your own component, or replace it to implement a new core for the default component.

 `ReactQuill.Toolbar`
-: The component that renders the basic ReactQuill toolbar.
-The default collection of items and color swatches is available as `ReactQuill.Toolbar.defaultItems` and `ReactQuill.Toolbar.defaultColors` respectively.
+: The component that renders the custom ReactQuill toolbar.
+The default collection of items and color swatches is available as `ReactQuill.Toolbar.defaultItems` and `ReactQuill.Toolbar.defaultColors` respectively. ⚠️ The Toolbar component is deprecated since v1.0.0.
+See [upgrading to React Quill v1.0.0](#upgrading-to-react-quill-v1-0-0).

 `ReactQuill.Quill`
 : The `Quill` namespace on which you can call `registerModule` and such.